 Analyze whether existing zoning along transit lines allows TOD and identify target areas for future investment

-3. Model TOD Zoning
+3. Best Practices & Model TOD Zoning

 4. TOD Financing Strategies